sdnfv/sdnfv.github.io/onvm.md

 ## Performance

 Our original NetVM platform was able to achieve performance significantly higher than the state of the art when processing packets through a chain of virtual machines.
+We expect similar or better performance on our updated openNetVM platform.

 <img src="/res/netvm-perf.png" style="float:left; padding-right:10px">